adr/madr/template/README.md

 * [adr-template-bare.md](adr-template-bare.md) has all sections, wich are empty (no explanations).
 * [adr-template-bare-minimal.md](adr-template-bare-minimal.md) has the mandatory sections, without explanations. <!-- ### Consequences also contained, though marked as "optional" -->

-The MADR documentation is available at <https://adr.github.io/madr/>.

-General information about ADRs is available at <https://adr.github.io/>.
+The MADR documentation is available at <https://adr.github.io/madr/> while general information about ADRs is available at <https://adr.github.io/>.

-## README.md Template

-This directory contains decision records for {project name}.